FULBRIGHT DISTINGUISHED AWARDS IN TEACHING PROGRAM FOR U.S. TEACHERS

 - Work within local schools in the host country;

-- Complete an inquiry project which should enhance teachers’ learning and have practical applications to their teaching (see the Inquiry Project page for sample projects).
+- Complete an inquiry project which should enhance teachers’ learning and have practical applications to their teaching (see the Inquiry Project section for sample projects).

 As part of the program, Fulbright Distinguished Teachers: